 Step 2: Find a lender with the best rates

 Your real estate agent will likely recommend a lender that he's worked with before.
 While going with his recommendation may be convenient, it might not get you the best deal.
 "The only party in the transaction that cares if the mortgage is a good deal is the borrower," says Keith Gumbinger, vice-president of HSH.com, a publisher of mortgage information and rates.
 "Everyone else just wants to make sure the transaction closes."

 That's why it's important to shop around and compare loan terms.
 When evaluating potential lenders, consider the following:

-- Interest rates (including whether they are fixed or adjustable)
+- Interest rates including whether the rate is fixed or adjustable

-- Points, which are fees paid directly to the lender in exchange for a lower interest rate.
+- Points are fees paid directly to the lender in exchange for a lower interest rate.
 Be sure to get those quoted as a dollar amount so you know exactly how much you'll have to pay

 You will find it almost impossible to make an offer without proof that you are eligible for a home loan.
 During my search, every seller required a copy of the preapproval letter attached to the written offer.
 "Preapproval is important because it signals to a seller that you're more likely to be able to get the deal done, as opposed to someone who doesn't already have a financing source in their back pocket," Gumbinger notes.

 In order to get preapproved, your lender will run a credit check and review your financial documents, including a few years' worth of tax returns, recent pay stubs and bank statements.
 If everything checks out, your lender will provide you with an official document that states how much you've been preapproved for.
 A word of caution, however, for first-time home buyers: Don't mistake the preapproval amount for your own budget.
 (Your monthly mortgage costs shouldn't exceed 28% of your gross monthly income, according to industry lending guidelines.)